Common Questions

 Around the orbit (the bone socket in which the eyeball sits) there are a number of sinus (air) cavities that can be used to surgically expand the orbit.
 The sinus below the eye is called the maxillary sinus and the sinus toward the nose is called the ethmoidal sinus.
 A maxillary-ethmoidal bone decompression is a well-recognized approach for accommodating the extra tissues behind the eye.
 Most people only require a two wall, maxillary-ethmoidal decompression; occasionally, the outside (lateral) wall of the orbit may also be removed.

-The surgical method utilized by Dr. Klapper to remove the bone of the orbital floor (underneath the eye) involves an incision on the inside of the eyelid and a very small skin incision near the outer corner of the eye.
+The surgical method Klapper Eyelid & Facial Plastic Surgery utilizes to remove the bone of the orbital floor (underneath the eye) involves an incision on the inside of the eyelid and a very small skin incision near the outer corner of the eye.
 This skin incision heals nicely within the normal laugh lines around the eye.
-Using eyeglasses with magnification, Dr. Klapper will meticulously remove the bone of the orbital floor to allow communication with the maxillary sinus air cavity.
+Using eyeglasses with magnification, the surgeon will meticulously remove the bone of the orbital floor to allow communication with the maxillary sinus air cavity.

 There is a nerve that runs through this bone to provide sensation to the cheek, lip, and upper teeth.
 Great care is taken to meticulously nibble the bone away from this nerve so that the nerve is preserved.
 Despite extreme caution, and the use of microsurgical techniques, some numbness almost always occurs.
 However, in more than 90% of cases, this numbness is only temporary.

-To remove the medial orbital wall bone, Dr. Klapper may use a very small conjunctival incision near the inside corner of the eye.
-Alternatively, Dr. Klapper may work closely with an otolaryngologist (ENT surgeon) who performs an endoscopic ethmoidectomy which is a procedure in the nose that permits access to the same area.
+To remove the medial orbital wall bone, our surgeons may use a very small conjunctival incision near the inside corner of the eye.
+Alternatively, we may work closely with an otolaryngologist (ENT surgeon) who performs an endoscopic ethmoidectomy which is a procedure in the nose that permits access to the same area.
 After the bones of the orbit/sinuses are removed, the tissues which have built up behind the eye (fatty tissue and/or swollen extraocular muscles) are able to expand into the maxillary and ethmoid sinus cavities.

-**It is important to discuss with Dr. Klapper and your other surgeons the expectations and the risks of eyelid, orbit, and sinus surgery.**
+**It is important to discuss with Dr. Klapper or Dr. Bacorn and your other surgeons the expectations and the risks of eyelid, orbit, and sinus surgery.**

 View Before/After Photos